tjones60/VESC_Embedded_Linux/README.md

 APIs from vedderb to do control over serial. main.cpp demonstrates how to use the wrapper that I have implemented for serial control.

 main.cpp must be compiled with -lrt flag.
-Timers are used in main.cpp to implement a state-machine for receiving data.
+Timers are used in bldc.cpp to implement a state-machine for receiving data.
 These timers require the -lrt compiler flag.
 Linker errors will occur without -lrt.
-The rx state-machine in main.cpp only runs when the user requests data, but it could be implemented inside a thread to read continuously if desired.
+Call sample_Data() continuously to read data from all declared motor objects.
+Adjust the timer_SP in bldc.cpp as desired.
+Setting too low may cause packets to be dropped.
+Experiment to find the best setpoint for your system.

 Serial APIs are implemented in C, but can be compiled with either C or C++ compilers.
 The wrapper can only be compiled using C++.
 You can use the APIs in C